Tini (singer): 2024–present: Un Mechón de Pelo, Breakdown, and sixth studio album

 In April 2023, Tini revealed via her social media that she had begun work on her next studio album with longtime producers Andrés Torres and Mauricio Rengifo.
 She told El Diario La Prensa in November 2023 that the new material was "different" from her past work and originated from her personal struggles, delivering the message that "it is never too late to speak".
-Tini's fifth studio album, Un Mechón de Pelo, was released on 11 April.
+Tini's fifth studio album, Un Mechón de Pelo, was released on 11 April 2024.
 It is her first album with no collaborations.
 Described by Billboard as her "most personal project yet", it is a concept album whose subject matter details her struggles with mental health, family, media scrutiny, child stardom, and her celebrity.
 Primarily an alternative pop and spoken word record, the album experiments with minimal music, pop rock, contemporary R&B, and electronica, featuring elements of storytelling; it is a sonic departure from the urbano and cumbia-dominated sound of its predecessor Cupido.
-Tini had another album "almost ready" but shelved it in late 2023 in favor of Un Mechón de Pelo, which she majorly conceived during the Tini Tour.
+Tini had another album "almost ready" but shelved it in late 2023 in favour of Un Mechón de Pelo, which she majorly conceived during the Tini Tour.
 Developed and recorded within six months, it was described as the "quickest album of her career".
-The opening track "Pa" was released on 1 April as the lead single from the album and peaked at number one in Argentina, marking Tini's fifth chart-topper.
-It was followed by "Posta" and "Buenos Aires" as subsequent singles on 4 and 9 April, the latter of which reached number eight in Argentina.
+The opening track "Pa" was released on 1 April 2024 as the album's lead single and peaked at number one in Argentina, marking Tini's fifth chart-topper.
+It was followed by "Posta" and "Buenos Aires" as subsequent singles on 4 and 9 April; the latter reached number eight in Argentina.
 Four tracks from the album charted on the Argentina Hot 100, of which two appeared in the top 40.